stevenson/toy-robot-nodejs-exercise/README.md

         - this is why a valid place commandd must be first issued.
     - The toy robot must not fall off the table during movement.
 This also includes the initial placement of the toy robot.
     - Any move that would cause the robot to fall must be ignored.

+## Installation
+1. `npm i` - install dependencies
+    - the only dependencies used are just for dealing with pathing and some unit tests and mocking
+2. `npm test`
+    - will run test
+3. `npm start`
+    - runs the application

+## inputs
+### valid commands are as explained above:
+1. the command will keep running unit termination of the node app or `exit` command
+2. you can initialize position with `place 1,1,north`
+    - the stream is converted to lower case to simplify error handling
+    - the sanitizer also cleans up extra values and tries to understand false input.
+3. you can tell the robot to move with `move`
+4. the robot turns with `left` and `right` command
+5. the `report` command simple console.log the current properties of the robot.